 Metropolitan's programs are driven by long-term targets from its Integrated Water Resources Plan.
 Based on the 2015 IRP update's forecasts of demands, conservation, and recycled water development, potable GPCD is expected to be about 140 GPCD in 2040.

-Target: 20 Percent Reduction by 2020Metropolitan's Service Area
+Metropolitan's Service Area

 Notes about the graph: